Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 \subsubsection{Discussion}

 } We present numerical results in Sec. \ref{sec:NumResults}, but we briefly mention {here} how certain parameters affect the rate of pair generation {and thus the efficiency}.

 {First, the rate} is inversely proportional to the effective area, {and so} it scales with the square of the integral in Eq. \eqref{eq:K_bar_RingFrameMatched}.
-Maximizing this integral {involves identifying the best} overlap between {the} electric field mode profile{s.}
+Maximizing this integral {involves identifying the best} overlap between {the} electric-field mode profile{s.}

 {Second, we note} that the rate is inversely proportional to the radius of the ring $\mathcal{R}$, implying that lowering the radius of the ring might improve rates, although of course we can expect the intrinsic $Q$ to decrease as lower radii are considered due to increased scattering loss \cite{Thiel24}.